-Alfredo Stéfano Di Stéfano Laulhe (July 4, 1926 – July 7, 2014) was an Argentine soccer player who won two European Player of the Year awards and led Real Madrid to a record five straight European Cup championships.
-He first played for the Argentine and Columbian soccer clubs from 1945 to 1943 then moved to Spain and won two Ballon d’Or Award while leading Real Madrid to eight league titles and five straight European Cup championships.
-After retirement, Di Stéfano managed football teams from 1967 to 1991 including Elche, Valencia, River Plate, Real Madrid and Boca Juniors.
+Alfredo Di Stéfano (July 4, 1926 – July 7, 2014) was an Argentine soccer player who won two European Player of the Year awards, and led Real Madrid to a record five straight European Cup championships.
+He first played for Argentine and Columbian soccer clubs from 1943 to 1945 then moved to Spain and won two Ballon d’Or Awards while leading Real Madrid to eight league titles and five straight European Cup championships.
+After his retirement, Di Stéfano managed football teams in Spain from 1967 to 1991 including Elche, Valencia, River Plate, Real Madrid and Boca Juniors.

 Greatest Sporting Achievements

 Alfredo Di Stéfano is currently the fifth highest scorer in the history of Spain’s top division.
 He is Real Madrid’s second highest goal-scorer of all time with 216 goals in 282 league matches from 1953 to 1964 and the second highest goal-scorer in the history of El Clasico.
 Di Stéfano was declared honorary president of Real Madrid in 2000 for his years of distinguished service as a player and manager.
 In 2011, he was named the first inductee to the FIFA Hall of Fame by the governing body’s president, Sepp Blatter.

 Why Was He So Good?